NabiKAZ/Instagram-API-wiki/FAQ.md

 ### What does the 500 HTTP error code mean?

-This is an internal Instagram server error, and should only be temporary.
+This is an internal Instagram server error, and is usually temporary.
+But it is permanent if _you_ are responsible for the error by sending bad data to Instagram.

 Note: This is **NOT** an API issue.
 Please so don't open any issue related to this.